mxgoai/mxgo-core/docusaurus-site/docs/why-use-mxgo.md

 - Forward competitor emails to background@mxgo.ai
 - Get market position, recent moves, customer feedback

+**"I want to stay informed with the latest news on a topic"**
+- Forward a topic to news@mxgo.ai (e.g., "Latest AI regulations")
+- Set up recurring news briefings by sending an email to news@mxgo.ai with instructions like "Send me a daily brief on quantum computing"

 ## 📄 PDF Export & Document Creation

 **"I need to create professional documents from email content"**